wh-alice/mig_visualstudio/vs/data-tools/you-have-selected-a-database-object-from-an-unsupported-database-provider.md

 ---
-title: "You have selected a database object from an unsupported database provider" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "You have selected a database object from an unsupported database provider | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""